• Solutions for Humans with Pet Allergies

 Many survivors are unable to leave an abusive situation because they fear for their animal’s safety.
 The Safe Haven program makes it possible for survivors to leave an abusive relationship without losing their companion animal.
 Animals provide companionship, comfort, and unconditional love to survivors and their children affected by domestic violence, and preserving the bond between families and their animals is vitally important.

-“I come from a family who love animals.
-One of my sisters was a victim of domestic violence and I believe that her pets were an obstacle in her ability to leave.
+“I come from a family that loves animals.
+One of my sisters was a victim of domestic violence, and I believe that her pets were an obstacle to her ability to leave.
 They were very important to her.
 Despite our efforts and many interventions, we couldn’t save her.
 In the people the Safe Haven Foster Program helps, I see my sister.
 I see a survivor.
-I see a person with another chance.” -Joseph Pabst
+I see a person with another chance.”

 *McDonald, S. E., Collins, E. A., Maternick, A., Nicotera, N., Graham-Bermann, S., Ascione, F. R., & Williams, J. H. (2019).
 Intimate Partner Violence Survivors’ Reports of Their Children’s Exposure to Companion Animal Maltreatment: A Qualitative Study.
 Journal of Interpersonal Violence, 34(13), 2627-2652. https://doi.org/10.1177/0886260516689775